-You will now study the Friulian text of the forty-forth chapter of the book of Genesis.
+You will now study the Friulian text of the forty-fourth chapter of the book of Genesis.
 In Gjenesi 44, the subject is il cjaliç di Josef (Joseph’s chalice).

 Vocabulary: il sorestant (steward, head), jemplâ (to fill), ognidun (each one [of them]), parsore vie (on top), il cjaliç (chalice), d’arint (made of silver), daûr (according to), ordenâ (to order, to command), sul cricâ dal dì (at daybreak), no… dibot nancje (hardly even), no… lafè (not at all), svelt (quick), cori daûr (to pursue, to go after), brincâ (to seize), il mâl (evil), il ben (good), doprâ (to use), induvinâ (to divine; that is, to predict, to foretell, in the practice of divination), fâ mâl a fâ cussì (to commit wrong in doing such a thing; literally, to do wrong by doing thus), sichè (therefore), une part dal gjenar (a deed of the sort), puartâ vie (to take away), arint o aur (silver or gold), vê intorsi (to have on oneself, to have on one’s person), il sclâf (slave).

 Joseph orders, in verse 1, that his brothers’ sacks be filled: jemple i sacs di cheste int (fill these people’s sacks) fin ch’e sta robe (as much as they can be filled).
-The literal meaning of fin ch’e sta robe is for as long as (the) thing fits; in other words, as long as there is room in the sacks, one must keep filling.
+A more literal translation of fin ch’e sta robe might be for as long as stuff fits; in other words, as long as there is room in the sacks, one must keep filling.
 You can understand stâ here as meaning to fit.
-Other examples taken from the GDBtf: dute chê robe li no sta dome intune valîs (all that stuff will not fit into just one suitcase), no stin mighe in vincj intune machine! (we shall hardly fit the twenty of us into one car!).
+More examples of this: dute chê robe li no sta dome intune valîs (all that stuff will not fit into just one suitcase), no stin mighe in vincj intune machine (we shall hardly fit the twenty of us into one car).